-Italian guitarist Fabrizio Proietti plays the first movement, Allegro con spirito from Sonata (Omaggio a Boccherini), Op.
+Italian guitarist Fabrizio Proietti plays Sonata (Omaggio a Boccherini), Op.
 77 (1934) by Mario Castelnuovo-Tedesco (1895–1968).
-This comes via the excellent Siccas Guitars and their amazing YouTube channel.
+This comes via the excellent Siccas Guitars and their YouTube and Proietti’s Youtube.
 I’ve always loved this sonata so usually share it whenever I get the chance.
 Nice playing by Proietti with wonderful phrasing and motivic attention.
+Excellent pacing and articulations in the Minuetto.

 I found this nice little paragraph about the work by Graham Wade via this Naxos album: